 The 7 prompts below are the tactical execution of the DEPTH-C framework.
 They must be deployed in advanced LLMs (GPT-4.5, Gemini 2.5, or similar) capable of multi-step reasoning and precise persona cloning.

-We use these prompts to move beyond surface-level engagement and facilitate direct, high-intent conversion actions.
+We use these ChatGPT prompts for LinkedIn comments to move beyond surface-level engagement and facilitate direct, high-intent conversion actions.
 Copy these templates directly into your preferred LLM and replace the bracketed context fields.

 Prompt 1: The DM Bridge Comment (High Intent Conversion)

-Goal: Generate a comment so specific and valuable that the prospect is forced to invite you into their DMs for the full solution.
+Goal: Generate a comment so specific and valuable that the prospect is compelled to invite you into their DMs for the full solution.

 This is the most aggressive prompt category.
 It is designed to demonstrate that you have a proprietary solution to the problem the poster raised, but requires a private conversation to fully explain the mechanism.
 Use this only for high-value targets.